 *SDG is a shorthand of the words “Soli Deo Gloria” (To God alone be all the glory), which is what Johann Sebastian Bach signed his sheet music with.

 I´m looking for universities to make pilot studies on the SDG*Chart of emotions.
-Just now researchers of Tampere University of Technology are studying this model by comparing it with the some other emotional models.
 My contact address can be found on the contact page .